jjones312git/mega-minds/README.md

 **Turn Claude Code into your personal AI development team!**

-Mega-Minds gives you 31+ specialized AI coding assistants that work together to build any software project.
-Just tell them what you want to build, and they'll handle everything from planning to deployment.
+Mega-Minds gives you an intelligent AI development workflow system that coordinates specialized agents to build any software project.
+Just tell Claude Code what you want to build, and the system will intelligently select and coordinate the right agents for the job.

 ## What Does It Do? 🚀